JonathanTremblay/UnityExportToZip/ReadMe.md

 ## Technical Details

-* Integrates directly in the file menu
+* Integrates directly in the file menu.
-* Detects if scene or project needs saving
+* Detects if scene or project needs saving.
-* Adds only the required project files to the archive\*
-* Compression can be cancelled
+* Compression can be cancelled.
-* Compatible with both Mac and Windows
+* Compatible with both Mac and Windows.
-* No additional software needed
+* No additional software needed.
+* Adds only the required files to the archive:

-\* Excludes all zip files at the top level of the project, and also excludes the following folders: .git, Build/Builds folders (this can be changed in Project Settings), Library, Logs, Obj, Temp.
-However, it preserves two files from the Library folder: LastSceneManagerSetup.txt (which stores the last accessed scene) and EditorUserBuildSettings.asset (which stores the build settings).
+  * Excludes unnecessary files from the Library folder.
+Only two files from the Library folder are preserved: `LastSceneManagerSetup.txt` (which stores the last accessed scene) and `EditorUserBuildSettings.asset` (which stores the build settings).
 Note that other Library files can be recreated by Unity.
+  * Additionally, it excludes the following folders: `.git`, `.vs`, `.vscode`, `Build`, `Builds`, `Logs`, `obj`, `Obj`, `UserSettings`, `Temp`.
+  * It also excludes all `.gitignore`, `.csproj`, `.sln`, and `.zip` files at the top level of the project.
+  * Exclusions can be changed in Project Settings.

 ## Compatibility

-Tested on Mac and Windows with Unity versions 2022.3.6 (LTS), 2021.3.16 (LTS), 2022.2.1 and 2022.1.11.
+Tested on Mac and Windows, with versions 2021.3.16+ (including 2022, 2023 and 6.0).
 Projects larger than 8 GB were compressed successfully.

 ## Known Issues